Our Services

 Separation from the OWI case

 When the open container is paired with OWI, the civil open-container citation and the criminal OWI are on separate procedural tracks.
-We coordinate with your OWI defense (or refer to racineowi.com) to ensure the open container disposes cleanly, often as a condition of the OWI plea or through dismissal when exempt-area storage applies.
+We coordinate with your OWI defense (or refer to RacineOWI's first-offense guide) to ensure the open container disposes cleanly, often as a condition of the OWI plea or through dismissal when exempt-area storage applies.

 Challenge the probable-cause basis of the stop